Step-by-step installation instructions are available in the Getting started section.

 List of preflight skip flags…

-• --preflight-skip-all-checks — skip all preflight checks.
+• --preflight-skip-all-checks: Skip all preflight checks.

-• --preflight-skip-ssh-forward-check — skip the SSH forwarding check.
+• --preflight-skip-ssh-forward-check: Skip the SSH forwarding check.

-• --preflight-skip-availability-ports-check — skip the check for the availability of required ports.
+• --preflight-skip-availability-ports-check: Skip the check for the availability of required ports.

-• --preflight-skip-resolving-localhost-check — skip the localhost resolution check.
+• --preflight-skip-resolving-localhost-check: Skip the localhost resolution check.

-• --preflight-skip-deckhouse-version-check — skip the Deckhouse version check.
+• --preflight-skip-deckhouse-version-check: Skip the DKP version check.

-• --preflight-skip-public-domain-template-check — skip the check for the publicDomain template.
+• --preflight-skip-public-domain-template-check: Skip the check for the publicDomain template.

-• --preflight-skip-ssh-credentials-check — skip the check for SSH user credentials.
+• --preflight-skip-ssh-credentials-check: Skip the check for SSH user credentials.

-• --preflight-skip-registry-credential — skip the check for registry access credentials.
+• --preflight-skip-registry-credential: Skip the check for registry access credentials.

-• --preflight-skip-containerd-exist — skip the check for the existence of containerd.
+• --preflight-skip-containerd-exist: Skip the check for the existence of containerd.

-• --preflight-skip-python-checks — skip the check for Python installation.
+• --preflight-skip-python-checks: Skip the check for Python installation.

-• --preflight-skip-sudo-allowed — skip the check for sudo privileges.
+• --preflight-skip-sudo-allowed: Skip the check for sudo privileges.

-• --preflight-skip-one-ssh-host — skip the check for the number of specified SSH hosts.
+• --preflight-skip-one-ssh-host: Skip the check for the number of specified SSH hosts.

-• --preflight-cloud-api-accesibility-check — skip the Cloud API accessibility check.
+• --preflight-cloud-api-accesibility-check: Skip the Cloud API accessibility check.

-• --preflight-time-drift-check — skip the time drift check.
+• --preflight-time-drift-check: Skip the time drift check.

-• --preflight-skip-cidr-intersection — skip the CIDR intersection check.
+• --preflight-skip-cidr-intersection: Skip the CIDR intersection check.

-• --preflight-skip-yandex-with-nat-instance-check — skip the Yandex Cloud with NAT Instance configuration check.
+• --preflight-skip-yandex-with-nat-instance-check: Skip the Yandex Cloud with NAT Instance configuration check.

-Example of using the preflight skip flag:
+Example of using a preflight skip flag:

 dhctl bootstrap \